idsquid/mapquill/README.md

 # <img src="/public/image-turtle.png" width="75" height="75"> an isometric icon plotter

-This application is an answer to the question of how to represent landmarks meaningfully on a digital map.
-Our screens allow us to resize our maps to incredible degrees.
-For example, the map in the [demo][demo] can zoom from 2 yards per pixel, to 12 *miles* per pixel.
-That's amazing, but volumes of detail are lost when we zoom out that far.
-Streets and lakes are compressed into solid colors, and traditionally landmarks are subsumed completely.

-The first step in keeping landmarks accessible across zoom levels is to draw them the same size no matter what.
-And if there is only one, that's enough.
-This application attempts to address the problem of displaying many icons that would otherwise occupy the same pixel, by rendering them in a three-dimensional cluster.
-[Leaflet][leaflet] and [Leaflet Clusterer][clusterer] are the brilliant tools that make the UI possible, while [Open Street Maps][osm] provides the landscape.

 ## Demo

 Here I've chosen a handful of landmarks in downtown Chicago.
 Depending on the map's zoom level they either appear as clickable icons, with content hidden inside, or as clusters that function like zoom buttons.
 My hope is that the user will find the map both useful and accessible at any zoom.